 The previous argument for termination still holds.
-By loop invariant, we know that $e \ge 0$ .
+By the loop invariant, we know that $e \geq 0$.
 When we enter the body of the loop, the condition must be true so e > 0.
-Now we just use that e/2 < e for e > 0, so the value of e is strictly decreasing and positive, which, as an integer, means it must eventually become 0, upon which we exit the loop and return from the function after one additional step.
+Now we just use that e/2 < e for e > 0, so the value of e is strictly decreasing and positive, which, as an integer, means it must eventually become 0, upon which the loop guard becomes false causing to exit the loop and return from the function after one additional step.